Leadership Insight Series

 A leader who can't be vulnerable creates a team that can't be vulnerable either.
 Problems get hidden.
 Mistakes get minimized.
 Questions don't get asked.
 The team spends energy managing the leader's perception of them rather than doing the actual work.

 The invulnerable leader also tends to be the most isolated one.
-They get the version of reality their team thinks they want to hear — which is rarely the version they need.
+They get the version of reality their team thinks they want to hear, which is rarely the version they need.

 Say the true thing once this week.

 Find one moment in a meeting, a one-on-one, or a decision point where the honest answer is "I'm not sure," "I was wrong about that," or "This is harder than I thought."
 Say it and notice what happens.
 Most leaders discover that the cost is lower than they feared and the response is warmer than they expected.
 Vulnerability, done well, doesn't erode trust.
 It builds it.
-And trust is the cornerstone of all professional relationship.